Six Things You Can Do to Make Your Backyard More Dog-Friendly

 It helps to start by knowing which plants are toxic and are not toxic to pets.

 Taking a walk with your dog is healthy for both you and your canine friend.
 But for daily exercise, you don't need to step far beyond your own backyard.
 "As we approach the warmer months, pet owners may spend more time outside with their pets," says Rachel Maso, CPDT-KA, senior manager for behavior of the adoption center at the ASPCA.
 "It is a good idea to make sure your pup is comfortable in your yard.
 Oftentimes, when dogs are left alone in the yard, they can become bored and pick up bad habits such as excessive barking, digging, or plotting an escape from their fenced-in yard."

 Landscaping your backyard does more than offer a more attractive view.
-In fact, you can help stimulate your pet's mind, strengthen the bond with your pet, and work on behavior training.
-You also don't have to make sweeping changes to turn your backyard into a canine paradise.
-Small additions to your yard can make a huge difference in improving the experience for your pet.
-"Giving your dog lots of condoned activities to keep busy in the yard will not only help your pup to build better habits, but will help your dog to enjoy their time outside," Maso says.
+In fact, you can help stimulate your pet's mind, strengthen the bond with your pet, and work on behavior training all in your own backyard.
+You also don't have to make sweeping changes to turn your outdoor space into a canine paradise.
+Even small backyard ideas can make a huge difference in improving the experience for your pet.
+"Giving your dog lots of condoned activities to keep busy in the yard will not only help your pup to build better habits but will help your dog to enjoy their time outside," Maso says.
 "No one wants their yard 'going to the dogs' and some simple DIY supplies can save your flowers while allowing you to show your dog a good time."
 For that, she recommends the following tips.

 Provide Water and Shelter